 This study aimed to determining the impact of knowledge inertia on employee innovative behavior.
-A questionnaire was used to collect data from 353 teachers of public secondary schools in Mansoura city (with 90.4% response rate).
+A questionnaire was used to collect data from 353 teachers of public secondary schools in Mansoura city (with 90.93% response rate).
 Multiple Regression analysis was employed to test the research hypotheses using the software (SPSS V.25).
-The study findings showed that there aren't significant differences between public secondary schools teachers' perceptions regarding the study variables (knowledge inertia- employee innovative behavior) according to their demographic characteristics (age and gender), Furthermore, the study revealed that there is a significant negative impact of knowledge inertia on idea generation.
-Moreover, knowledge inertia has a significant negative impact on idea promotion.
-Finally, the results showed that knowledge inertia has a significant negative impact on idea implementation.
+The study findings showed that there aren't significant differences between public secondary schools teachers' perceptions regarding the study variables (knowledge inertia-employee innovative behavior) according to their demographic characteristics (age and gender), Furthermore, the study revealed that there is a significant negative impact of knowledge inertia on idea generation.
+Moreover, knowledge inertia has a significant negative impact on idea implementation.